cleopinto/user-app-demo/README.md

 ### Demo

 Download the zip file, move it to a folder of your choice and unzip.
-Or clone this repository, cd into 'user-app-demo' folder and execute
+Or clone this repository. cd into 'user-app-demo' folder and execute
 ```commandline
 ./gradlew clean build && java -jar ./build/libs/user-demo-0.0.1.jar